adamposledni/mindsphere-sdk-dotnet/README.md

 ![MindSphere image](/other/mdsp.png)
 #  MindSphere SDK for .NET

-Open-source .NET SDK for [MindSphere](https://siemens.mindsphere.io/) APIs mainly to support backend development in [ASP.NET Core](https://github.com/dotnet/aspnetcore).
+Open-source .NET SDK for [MindSphere](https://siemens.mindsphere.io/) APIs.

 *This project was started on my own initiative.
 I am still a student and I am trying my best to develop useful solution for the absence of .NET SDK.
 Of course, any help is more than welcome.
 My goal is to develop SDK similar to [MindSphere SDK for Node.js](https://developer.mindsphere.io/resources/mindsphere-sdk-node/index.html).*

 ❗ Check out new features and changes in the version v1.1.0 -> [CHANGELOG.md](./CHANGELOG.md)  ❗

 ---